qbreader/website/.github/CONTRIBUTING.md

 For example, `routes/api/packets.js` handles all requests to `/api/packets`.
 `index.js` files handle the root of a folder, so `routes/api/index.js` handles all requests to `/api`.

+- Static files are served using express.static (in /routes/index.js) based on the folder structure in `client/`.
 - Type validation should occur in the code for a route endpoint inside `routes/`.
 - Functions in the `database/` folder can assume that the arguments have the correct type, but may logically be incorrect.

 All remaining server-side code is located in `server/`.

+## innerText vs. textContent vs. innerHTML

+Do **not** use innerText - use textContent instead for these cases.
+See <https://kellegous.com/j/2013/02/27/innertext-vs-textcontent/> for an explanation why.
+Think carefully about using innerHTML on user input, but it's generally fine to use otherwise.

 # Style Guide